-This week’s country in our Around the World in 11 Weeks series is India!
 India is the second most populous country and a beautiful one to learn about!
 In addition to its natural beauty, it has amazing architecture and festivals.
-Check out all the resources below to study India and grab the FREE printable portion.
+Check out all the resources below to learn about India and grab the FREE printable portion.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 The printable portion of the unit study contains India Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Indian currency, Famous People notebooking pages, and book summaries.
-Grab it below!
-(21 pages)
+Grab all 21 pages below and gain access to the printables from the other 12 unit studies, too!

 Videos About India

-This video from Christian Missions in Many Lands is a really good overview of India.
+This video from Christian Missions in Many Lands is a really good overview to learn about India.
 (11 minutes)

 If you have older students interested in the history of India, check out this series of videos from Crash Course.